MFWE Operator Brief · v0.1 · May 2026

 Procurement-ready supply, county by county.

 A procurement reference for hyperscale data center operators, EPC contractors, and ESG diligence teams building in Michigan.
-Prepared by Michigan Farm Waste Exchange, Greenville, MI.
+Prepared by MI Farm Waste Exchange, Greenville, MI.

 Prepared by